 The government participates in oil and gas operations through the Nigerian National Petroleum Corporation by adopting various contractual models for the development of oil and gas resources (such as concession agreements, traditional joint venture agreements, service contracts, production sharing contracts, and sole-risk contracts).

 The licensing regime under the Petroleum Act provides for the following Licenses:

-This is a non-exclusive licence that permits a licensee to explore for petroleum in the licensed area.
-The OEL does not confer a right to an oil prospecting licence (OPL) or oil mining lease (OML).
+This is a non-exclusive license that permits a licensee to explore for petroleum in the licensed area.
+The OEL does not confer a right to an oil prospecting license (OPL) or an oil mining lease (OML).
 It is granted for one year and is renewable upon satisfaction of certain conditions.
 Due to modern technology available in the oil & gas industry, the government rarely issues this license again.

-This is granted only to the holder of an OPL upon satisfaction of all conditions of the licence or the Act and having discovered oil in commercial quantity (currently defined as a flow rate of 10,000bpd).
-The lease confers on the holder the exclusive right to search for, win, work, carry away and dispose of petroleum within the specified acreage for a period of 20 years.
-This may be renewed subject to the fulfilment of prescribed conditions.
+This is granted only to the holder of an OPL upon satisfaction of all conditions of the license or the Act and having discovered oil in commercial quantity (currently defined as a flow rate of 10,000bpd).
+The lease confers on the holder the exclusive right to search for, win, work, carry away, and dispose of petroleum within the specified acreage for a period of 20 years.
+This may be renewed subject to the fulfillment of prescribed conditions.

 In conclusion, there are several laws regulating the oil and gas industry in Nigeria.
 This is because the oil & gas is very critical to the Nigerian economy; the earnings from oil & gas export is up to 90% of the total export earnings of the government.
 The most recent and radical of the laws is the Nigerian Oil and Gas Industry Content Development Act 2010 and following regulations and presidential directives, which mandates compulsory participation of Nigerian citizens in the upstream sector.